JakeCarbone/UCL-coding-tutorial/presentation.md

 * [This Free interactive Python Scrimba course](https://scrimba.com/learn/python) - This is a free introductory Python course from Scrimba.

 * [First Python Notebook course](https://www.firstpythonnotebook.org/) - This is a free tutorial developed for journalists and makes an excellent next step following the completion of our tutorial.

+* Google/alternative search engine - When coding it is impossible to remember or know every function.
+Hence, it is common for coders to frequently be searching for the code functions they want to use.
+Modules will often come with detailed tutorials and documentation to help you understand how to use their code.